SWE 3710: Software Development Laboratory I

 Communication is particularly important in SDL.
 It is expected that your team will establish effective communication channels (Teams, Slack, or other).
 Discuss with your instructor whether they wish to be included in those communications.

-All students are expected to monitor the course wide Team channel.
+All students are expected to monitor the course wide Teams channel.
 Many announcements will be made there and nowhere else.
 Instructors will monitor Teams and email on a daily basis, though some instructors may not be able to monitor them on weekends.
 Students are expected to do the same.

 Study Abroad